awaubreyw/aubrey_dissertation/README.md

 - [x] normalize sentiments to be able to fairly compare against various videos on a constant scale (bar chart's y-axis labelled as percentage)
 - [ ] automate and reuse sentiment analysis code to present top 10 most positively acclaimed videos
 - [ ] compare Commentaire's way of sentiment analysis (qualitative, descriptive, word frequency/word cloud focused) with mine (quantitative, numeric, direct)
+- [ ] write web app code (referred from streamlit docs and own ipynb notebook analysis code) as functions because a number of web pages require that code (extraction code files do not have to be because temporary usage/run once to only serve a purpose)